Talks

 "Constraining the halo model using higher order statistics"

-In this talk, we present results of our HOD analysis for an LRG sample selected from the final DR7 SDSS catalogue.
+which encodes much more information than the usual two-point statistics.
+In this talk, we present results of our HOD analysis for an LRG sample selected from the final DR7 SDSS catalogue. |

-David J. Schlegel
+David J.

 (Lawrence Berkeley Nat'l Laboratory)